HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 This tutorial will explain how to install Pandora framework, using CMAKE

 ### Requirements
-You will need a PC with GNU/Linux installed.
+You will need a PC with GNU/Linux installed(16.04 or older).
 The tutorial will explain how to install Pandora on Ubunt, but any other distribution would work (probably with additional effort related to looking for the correct packages and versions)

 ### Dependences